Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

 Continue reading “My Favorite Travel Site”

-It’s interesting to see how a search engine might try to ensure Search engine relevance of its own results.
+It’s interesting to see how a search engine might try to calculate the relevance of search results, and find related queries

 A recently granted Yahoo patent investigates an approach that might help it identify how relevant the results it displays to searchers might actually be, and how likely those results are to show a variety of results when a searcher uses a query term that might cover a range of topics.

 Before presenting their automated approach for checking relevance and variety, the patent tells us about some of the limitations it sees in using manual reviews or clicks data for determining how relevant results might be.

 Continue reading “How a Search Engine Might Determine Search Engine Relevance from Related Queries”

 Choosing the right words to search with can sometimes be difficult, especially when you search for information about a topic that you don’t know much about.
 This can be true regardless of whether you might be searching for information on the gravitational effects of binary stars on each other, or the best way to groom a certain breed of dog, or different approaches for making your own homemade icecream.